AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 >[!NOTE]
 >
 >For a large repository, building an index is a time consuming operation.
-This is true for both the initial creation of an index, and reindexing (rebuilding an index after changing the definition).
+This is true for both the initial creation of an index, and re-indexing (rebuilding an index after changing the definition).
 See also [Troubleshooting Oak Indexes](/help/sites-deploying/troubleshooting-oak-indexes.md) and [Preventing Slow Re-indexing](/help/sites-deploying/troubleshooting-oak-indexes.md#preventing-slow-re-indexing).

-If reindexing is needed in very large repositories, specially when using MongoDB and for fulltext indexes, consider text pre-extraction, and using oak-run to build the initial index and to reindex.
+If re-indexing is needed in very large repositories, specially when using MongoDB and for full-text indexes, consider text pre-extraction, and using oak-run to build the initial index and to re-index.

 Indexes are configured as nodes in the repository under the **oak:index** node.